Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Greedy sparsest permutation algorithm

-To further reduce computation time, we next discuss a greedy search in this reduced search space.
-Through a closer examination of the geometry and combinatorics of the polytope $\mathcal{A}_p(\mathcal{C})$, we arrive at two greedy versions of the SP algorithm, one based on the geometry of $\mathcal{A}_p(\mathcal{C})$ by walking along edges of the polytope, and another based on the combinatorial description of the vertices by walking from DAG to DAG.
-These two greedy versions of the SP algorithm are described in Algorithm~\ref{alg_edge_SP} and Algorithm~\ref{alg_triangle_SP}.
+Through a closer examination of the polytope $\mathcal{A}_p(\mathcal{C})$, we arrive at two greedy versions of the sparsest permutation algorithm: one based on the geometry of $\mathcal{A}_p(\mathcal{C})$ by walking along edges of the polytope and another based on the combinatorial description of the vertices by walking from DAG to DAG.
+These two greedy versions of the sparsest permutation algorithm are given in Algorithms~\ref{alg_edge_SP}~and~\ref{alg_triangle_SP}.

-Both algorithms take as input a set of CI relations $\CC$ and an initial permutation $\pi\in S_p$.
+Both algorithms take as input a set of conditional independence relations $\CC$ and an initial permutation $\pi\in S_p$.
 Beginning at the vertex $\G_\pi$ of $\mathcal{A}_p(\mathcal{C})$, Algorithm~\ref{alg_edge_SP} walks along an edge of $\mathcal{A}_p(\mathcal{C})$ to any vertex whose corresponding DAG has at most as many arrows as $\G_\pi$.
-Once it can no longer discover a sparser DAG, the algorithm returns the last DAG (and its corresponding Markov equivalence class) it visited.
-Since this algorithm is based on walking along edges of $\mathcal{A}_p(\mathcal{C})$, we call this greedy version \emph{edge SP algorithm}.
-The corresponding identifiability assumption can be stated as follows. \begin{assump}[Edge SP (ESP) Assumption] A probability distribution $\p$ satisfies the \emph{edge SP (ESP) assumption} with respect to a DAG $\G$ if it satisfies the Markov assumption with respect to $\G$ and if Algorithm~\ref{alg_edge_SP} returns only DAGs in $\M(\G)$. \end{assump} {
+Once it can no longer discover a sparser DAG, the algorithm returns the last DAG it visited, from which we deduce the corresponding Markov equivalence class.
+Since this algorithm is based on walking along edges of $\mathcal{A}_p(\mathcal{C})$, we call this greedy version the edge sparsest permutation algorithm.
+The corresponding identifiability assumption can be stated as follows: \begin{assump}[Edge assumption] A distribution $\p$ satisfies the edge assumption with respect to a DAG $\G$ if it is Markov with respect to $\G$ and if Algorithm~\ref{alg_edge_SP} returns only DAGs in $\M(\G)$. \phantom \end{assump} {

 }